luggage66/electron-boilerplate/README.md

 ## What does this contain?

 * A solid webpack config, handling some common situations (static images, transpiling JS, an html template)
-* A simple gulp file with common tasks (run webpack, run babel for server-side files, clean)
+* A simple gulp file with common tasks (run webpack, clean)
-* A __very basic__ router (to be replaced or enhanced).
 * CSS pre-processing (SCSS) and CSS Modules configured in webpack.
-* Babel configured to run the latest version of JS on the browsers of your choosing
+* Babel configured to run the latest version of JS, with just the transforms needed for electron
 * ESLint configured for (latest) JavaScript and React.

 ## What this boilerplate is NOT: